amb26/ponder/content/post/2025-03-14-development-speed.md

 environments there is a relatively direct connection between expressions (source code) and results (in this case represented by emitted assembler).
-I am interested to see if these extremes can be harmonised &ndash; whether there could be kinds of frameworks or [substrates](/term/substrate) which allow for a more direct correspondence between expressions and results in the space of user interface &ndash; in particular, which allow the full train of design decisions leading to a particular interface element being a certain way to be traced back to their original expressions from the interface itself.
+I am interested to see if these extremes can be harmonised &ndash; whether there could be kinds of frameworks or [substrates](/term/substrate) which allow for a more direct correspondence between expressions and results in the space of a user interface &ndash; in particular, which allow the full train of design decisions leading to a particular interface element being a certain way to be traced back to their original expressions from the interface itself.
 We have a precedent for such systems inside the powerful CSS inspectors now built into every mainstream browser.